colbytroutt/SeniorDesign/README.md

 The folders are split up as follows:
-- Networking code (communication between the controller and the Arduino's, Pi to Arduino, and Pi to app)
+- Networking (communication between the controller and the Arduino's, Pi to Arduino, and Pi to app)
 - Drivetrain (probably all Arduino sketches regarding the movement of the robot)
 - Vision (all detection and CV code/algorithms, probably Pi code)
 - Targeting (all of the gun movement and firing)